Leica X Typ 113 vs Canon T5i

 It is notable that the T5i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X Typ 113 does not feature such a mic input.

 The X Typ 113 is a recent model that features in the current product line-up of Leica.
 In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Further information on the two cameras, as well as related accessories, can be found on the official Leica and Canon websites.

 Review summary: Leica X Typ 113 vs Canon T5i